David Bohler

 Gee explained that Jesus wasn’t there to argue for better exchange rates or to move the exchange business at least 500 ft from the synagogue.
 The only remaining rational explanation for Jesus's actions was the integration of state (currency) into the religious realm.
 Gee said, “This obscured his message of heaven, where governmental institutions don’t apply.”
 Other paid promoters of Jesus’s message on campus echoed Gee’s sentiments.

 Halle Motley is the Campus Outreach Director for Stories of Antisemitism and graduated from CSU last year.
-Still looking like a bright student, she enjoys spending a nice day on the student plaza with her coworker David, chatting with her former contemporaries.
+Still looking like a bright student, she enjoys spending a nice day on the student plaza with her coworker David, chatting with her former classmates.
 She didn’t feel comfortable quoting Jesus on the Establishment Clause, and David humorously suggested it was because of her lack of knowledge of scripture.
-Motley finally commented:
+Motley finally commented.

 David (25) agreed with Motley (25) and cited Jesus’s admonishment to the Sadducees and Pharisees about their involvement in government.
 David is well-versed in scripture and its history, and he backs this up with confidence.
 He has found his passion in photography and no longer needs “a paper to hang on the wall.”
 David can learn from other students, just as he hopes to impart knowledge to them.
-This dynamic is a key process in the development of social truth.
+This dynamic of civil discourse is a key process in the development of social truth.
 The integration of church and state degrades this process, isolating civil discussion.
-Isolation promotes internal ideologies based on selective news and social media, further promoting personal and extreme views.
+Isolation promotes internal ideologies based on selective news and social media, further encouraging personal and extreme views.
 The modern-day 24/7 media promotion of extreme-viewpoint content did not exist during the print age.

 Dr. David Wolfgang currently teaches the ‘Fairness Doctrine’ in Communications Law at CSU and describes the regulations governing a finite media landscape before the internet and the infinite one that is difficult to regulate now.
 Holding a Juris Doctorate, Dr. Wolfgang expressed his views on the current Supreme Court posture concerning the Establishment Clause.
 “Of interest is Alito’s arguments about religious elements,” Dr. Wolfgang said, referring to Justice Samuel Alito’s attempts to define or categorize religion.
 Justice Alito can best be described as having a judgeship that has jumped over the ‘wall.’